Red, White, and You: Polish-American Freedom Fest Rocks Powidz

-Polish attendees and Freedom Fest workers dance while enjoying Freedom Fest on July 4, 2025, at Powidz Lake, Poland.
-The celebration encouraged connection, unity, and fun through shared music, food, and cultural interaction.
+Attendees reach toward the stage during a giveaway at Freedom Fest on July 4, 2025, at Powidz Lake, Poland.
 This is the second annual Polish-American Freedom Fest held in Powidz, celebrating the enduring partnership between U.S. forces and the local Polish community.
-(U.S. Army photo by Bethany Huff)

 |Date Taken: